Imperium-Silentii/acta/codex_acts/Declaratio_de_Disciplina_Formologiae.md

 ### §4.
 Public Affirmation
 Citizenship must be publicly affirmed — through passport, archive, and license.
 The discipline does not operate through hidden membership.
 To be a citizen is to be seen, traced, and formologically present.

 —

+## XII.
+On the Right to Recognition and Connection

+The right to recognition is the right of a formological citizen to have their acts, codices, and testimonies duly acknowledged, with identity markers and linkage to the scene of origin.

+The right to connection is the capacity to establish semantic, ritual, and civilizational links between one’s acts and the institutional body of Imarchia.

+These two rights form the foundation of living memory, through which a citizen may not only act, but embed themselves within the formological fabric of the community.

+Every recognized act must bear an index, timestamp, scene linkage, and the ability to be verified through digital trace.

+A properly established connection must be reversible, verifiable, and aligned with the principles of the discipline of formology.

+—